 (3) Actions may also be classified by their:

-origin, as direct or indirect; or
+— origin, as direct or indirect; or

-spatial variation, as fixed or free; or
+— spatial variation, as fixed or free; or

-nature and/or the structural response, as static or dynamic.
+— nature and/or the structural response, as static or dynamic.

 (4) Actions that, owing to physical reasons, induce effects that are strongly correlated with one another, even when they originate in, or act on, different parts of the structure, or originate from different materials, may be treated as an action arising from a single source.